 Jill Stein announces 2024 presidential bid as Green Party candidate

-Jill Stein, the 2016 Green Party presidential nominee, announced Thursday in a video posted on X that she's running again for the party's nominaton.
+Jill Stein, the 2016 Green Party presidential nominee, announced Thursday in a video posted on X that she's running again for the party's nomination.

 Stein is presenting herself as a choice "outside the failed two-party system."